hashchange/cloudypass/Readme.md

 ##### Which setups has Cloudypass been tested with?

-Cloudypass has a pretty generic way of working, so it should work with pretty much every cloud or synchronization service.
+Cloudypass works in a generic way, so it should integrate with pretty much every cloud or synchronization service.
 But that's just theory.

 I have tested Cloudypass with these synchronisation services: